jinghuazhao/software-notes/README.md

 Logs for [any] wide association studies - software issues and solutions.

+The repository contains extensive information which is complementary to a number of pipelines I have created.

 # An extensible list of applications

 ## Single variant analysis